 Pursuant to the Alpine merger agreement, Alpine shares, in the aggregate, will be exchanged for 4,463,200 shares of Midland common stock and \$33,306 in cash.
-Based on 8,449,278 shares of Alpine common stock outstanding as of [·], 2018, the latest practicable date before the date of this proxy statement/prospectus, each share of Alpine common stock issued and outstanding immediately prior to the effective time of the merger will be converted into the right to receive \$3.94 in cash and 0.5282 shares of Midland common stock, subject to possible adjustment, including a possible reduction to the extent that Alpine's adjusted total tangible shareholders' equity at closing is less than \$105.4 million, and with cash paid in lieu of fractional shares.
+Based on 8,449,278 shares of Alpine common stock outstanding as of December 27, 2017, the latest practicable date before the date of this joint proxy statement/prospectus, each share of Alpine common stock issued and outstanding immediately prior to the effective time of the merger will be converted into the right to receive \$3.94 in cash and 0.5282 shares of Midland common stock, subject to possible adjustment, including a possible reduction to the cash component to the extent that Alpine's adjusted total tangible shareholders' equity as of the measurement date is less than \$105.4 million, and with cash paid in lieu of fractional shares.
 Based upon the closing price of Midland common stock of \$33.10 on October 13, 2017, this represents total consideration of approximately \$181,038.